 Menu

-Can DINCH, the phthalate replacement in toys and food packaging, trigger rheumatoid arthritis?
+Can DINCH in soft plastic toys and food packaging be linked to rheumatoid arthritis?

 Verdict: Use Caution